 What’s next?
 We invite you as a part of this ecosystem to offer your feedback on our approach.
 How might the format be improved?
 Are we asking the right questions?
 Who is missing from this conversation?

 Together, we’ll strengthen this living document into an annual report on Internet health.
 In the months ahead, we’ll facilitate a gathering of community to collaborate on ideas, research, and ways to measure.
-This will influence version 1.0 of the report, to be released in late 2017.
+This will influence version 1.0 of the report, to be released in 2018.
 We hope that it will inspire worldwide action toward an Internet that grows healthier as it expands.

 Mozilla’s mission is to ensure the Internet is a global public resource, open and accessible to all.
 We’re a global community of technologists, thinkers and builders working together to keep the Internet alive and accessible, so people worldwide can be informed contributors and creators of the Web.
 These are our core issues.